Curled Pondweed

 Large-leaved Pondweed, Potamogeton amplifolius (P. Dziuk)

-Large-leaved Pondweed (Potamogeton amplifolius) has leaves with smooth edges.
+Large-leaved pondweed (Potamogeton amplifolius) has leaves with smooth edges.

 Habitat and Origin